Tomatotech90/github-contribution-log/README.md

 ### Manual Testing

 Reproduced the bug on Ubuntu 24.04 with `/usr/bin/sleep 30` as the target.
-After the process was fully initialized and interrupted, `tls` resolved the address and `vmmap` confirmed the same region was labeled `[anon_...]`.
+After the process was fully initialized and then interrupted, `tls` resolved the address, and `vmmap` confirmed that the same region was labeled `[anon_...]`.
 After applying the change to `vmmap.py`, the same region correctly displayed as `[tls]`.

 ---